-Wouldn’t it be great to track the journey potential customers are taking on your website?
+Wouldn’t it be great to track the journey potential customers and your ideal personas are taking on your website?
 To see what they were clicking on before making a purchase and the types of content they were reading whilst making decisions.
 The good news is, with HubSpot you can.
 It’s one of our favourite features of the platform.
 It’s called the Activity Feed.

 Visualising touch points